bzamecnik/barcodes/README.md

 # Barcodes

-A script to lay out product barcodes from a CSv to a PDF.
+A service to lay out product barcodes from a CSV to a PDF.

-It lays out 21 (8x3) stickers per each A4 page.
+It lays out up to 21 (8x3) stickers of size 70x36 mm per each A4 page.

-There can be an EAN13 code, 4 lines of short description and a logo.
+There can be an EAN13 code, up to 4 lines of short description and a logo.

 ## Installation